 The Directory of Administrative Information Stewards is a complete list of the University's information stewards: the senior-level administrators with overall responsibility for records associated with their areas of administrative responsibility (the role of information steward is defined in Policy 46).
 In most cases, a retention schedule lists one information steward for a records class, but in some cases responsibility for a records class is distributed amongst stewards.

-The University's privacy & confidentiality classification is defined in Policy 46.
-The following supplementary information describes the use of this classification in the retention schedules.
-The privacy/confidentiality classifications are:
+The University's information confidentiality classification is defined in Policy 46.
+The information confidentiality classifications are:

 - : Records which the information steward, or the information custodian delegated responsibility by the steward, has approved for public release.

-- : Confidential or restricted records requiring heightened information security measure, because one can expect to routinely find one or more of the following types of information in the records:
+- : Confidential or restricted records requiring heightened information security measures, because one can expect to routinely find one or more of the following types of information in the records:

 - Social insurance numbers